marvinkreis/guut/templates/experiment_results_template.md

 {{ result.test | format_test_result }}
 ```
 {% if result.test.timeout %}
-The test was canceled due to a timeout.
+The experiment was canceled due to a timeout.
 {% endif %}
 {% if result.test.exitcode != 0 %}
-The test exited with exitcode {{ result.test.exitcode }}.
+The experiment exited with exitcode {{ result.test.exitcode }}.
 {% endif %}

 {% if result.debug %}